aadya-khanna/2025skills/README.md

 ## How to use the program

 The program can be run via the jar file.
 The files in the repository should be downloaded.
-Once you run the java file
+Then run the jar file, and the program shoud be working!
+The program contains a description of the project at the start.
+The program lets the user perform various operations as a tea wholesaler, until they choose the exit option which exits the program.